Kusi Obodom: The Alliance

 From the early to mid 18th centuries, the Ashanti had engaged in expansionism under Opoku Ware.
 In the 1740s, the Ashanti had expanded across the majority of the coast of Ghana, excluding the Fante.
 Between 1746 and 1749, the provincial states of Akyem, Wassa, Denkyira and Twifo had formed an alliance with the Fante to oppose the Ashanti.
 This alliance aimed to halt Ashanti expansion to the coast, to cement their status as middlemen in trade from the coast with the Inland and block Ashanti's direct access to European trade and firearms.
 The Fante initiated peacemaking efforts between the alliance and Ashanti starting in 1753.
 The British at the coast led by Governor Thomas Melvil aided Fante's efforts at mediation after request for support from the Fante.
 From 1754 - 1758, the Dutch also negotiated peace talks with Ashanti and the provinces.
 In 1758, the allied states met Asantehene Kusi Obodom at Kumasi to commence the mediation process while the Dutch served as mediators.
 Obodom considered replacing military representatives with civilian rule in these provincial states.
 2000 oz of gold was paid to Ashanti by the members of the alliance.

 Kusi Obodom proposed four or five conditions during the negotiation process.
 For instance, he demanded the alliance halted antagonism against Ashanti southern provinces such as Kwahu and Sefwi.
 Parts of Akyem and Aowin had fallen under Ashanti protection.
 The King also demanded the alliance unblocked the roads leading to the coast.
 Negotiations broke down and the members of the alliance prepared for war against the Ashanti Empire with the exception of the Fante.
 The Fante - Ashanti trade was negatively affected by the blockade of the Ashanti from the coast and this was a factor for Fante advocacy for mediation.
 The Fante withdrew support for the alliance by 1758 and 1759.
 Around 1759 and 1760, the Fante and Ashanti formed an agreement to attack the members of the alliance.
 Within this period, Denkyira King Owusu Beri exited from the alliance and formed cooperative relations with Ashanti.
 This sparked a planned attack by the other members of the alliance on Denkyira but Owusu Beri prevented this by attacking the allied camp first.
-After gaining victory, Owusu Beri signed a peace treaty with the Ashanti promising support for Ashant in an attack against the Wassa, Akyem and Twifo who formed the remaining members of the alliance.
+After gaining victory, Owusu Beri signed a peace treaty with the Ashanti promising support against the Wassa, Akyem and Twifo who formed the remaining members of the alliance.